uchicago-dsi/rafi-poultry/pipeline/README.md

        - where "x" is every year from 1997 to 2022
      - For the smoke test, create a subfolder data/raw/infogroup/smoke_test and add the file infogroup_2022_small.csv
    - From team RAFI google drive/Data/nets, into data/raw/infogroup add:
-     - `TODO: We should probably make a data/raw/nets folder.
-Or I think it is supposed to be in the nets folder?
-Ok yeah it is`
      - 2022-NAICS-CODES-6-digit.csv
      - MoveYear2022_RAFI(WithAddresses).txt
      - NAICS2022_RAFI.csv